-Kitchari is often thought of as a cleansing dish and is widely used in Ayurvedic detoxification programs.
-However, this versatile dish can also be modified for rejuvenating the body and mind, increasing one’s energy and vitality (aka Ojas).
-This particular Kitchari recipe is great for Vata pacification, post-cleanses or anytime you feel like you need a warm, comforting boost of nourishment.
+Kitchari is often thought of as a cleansing dish and is used in most Ayurvedic detox programs such as kitchari cleanses and panchakarma therapy.
+However, this versatile dish can just as easily be made to rejuvenate your body, nourish your mind, and increase your energy and vitality (Ojas).
+This particular kitchari recipe is great during times of high Vata (e.g. anxiety, restlessness, sleep disturbances, constipation), rejuvenation therapy, post-cleanse therapy, postpartum, post-illness, post-surgery, or anytime you feel like you need a warm, comforting boost of nourishment.

 - Cutting board and knife

 - 1 ¼ cups whole mung beans, soaked

 - 1 to 2 tablespoons sesame oil (use coconut oil for Pitta)